Hero MotoCorp: Discontinued

-Hero also manufactures the Vida V1, Vida V2 and Vida VX2 brand of electric scooters as its parent company VIDA is held as a subsidiary of Hero MotoCorp.
+Electric vehicles

+Hero MotoCorp's electric mobility brand, Vida (marketed as VIDA), sells the V1, V2 and VX2 electric scooters and the DIRT.E K3 electric off-roader.
+In the January-August 2026 period, Vida was India's fourth-largest electric two-wheeler brand by retail sales, with an 11 percent market share.

 Listings and shareholding

 The equity shares of Hero MotoCorp are listed on the Bombay Stock Exchange, and the National Stock Exchange of India, where it is a constituent of the NIFTY 50.

 As on 31 December 2013, the promoters Munjal Family held around 40% equity shares in Hero MotoCorp.
 Over 601,000 individual shareholders hold approx. 7.44% of its shares.
 Foreign Institutional Investors hold approx. 30% shares in the company.